BrightSoul/AspNetCoreManyToMany/README.md

 ![demo.png](demo.png)

+> This branch demostrates the use of a join entity [ProductTag](Models/Entities/ProductTag.cs).
+Also check the `main` branch which does without this join entity.

 ## Getting started
 Just download or clone this project, then open its folder in Visual Studio Code and press `F5` to run the application.